blinkupsdk/docs/Manual-SDK.md

 #### Get current list of friends

-Being able to see a list of existing friends is paramount to bLinkup.
+Being able to see a list of existing friends is paramount to BlinkUp.
 Utilizing the following call will return a list of existing connections.

 Swift: